charlmars/Projects/README.md

 ---
 I'm currently:
-- 👩‍💻a Data Science Global Ambassador at Z by HP
+- 👩‍💻a Data Scientist and Economist at the Rothschildfund
-- 👩‍💻a Dev Expert at Weights & Biases
 - 🌱 Sharpening my Deep Learning skill set
 - 👯 Looking to collaborate on Kaggle competitions
 ---